 Service intervals for the CX-5 are carried over from the old car, meaning all models require a trip to a garage every 12,500 miles or 12 months, whichever comes sooner.
 Owners can keep track of their service record via a smartphone app, too.
-In addition, the company offers a fixed-price maintenance plan, which covers all scheduled servicing parts and labour for the first three years or 37,500 miles.
-Prices start from around £500, depending on the model.
+In addition, the company offers a fixed-price maintenance plan, which covers all scheduled servicing parts and labour for the first three years.
+Prices start from around £700, depending on the model.

 In this review